kinjames/prizedash/README.md

 Welcome to the README page for our Raffle Website!
 This document provides an overview of our website, its features, and instructions on how to set it up and run it.

 ## Overview
 Our Raffle Website is an online platform designed to facilitate ticket sales, announce raffle results, and provide information about the exciting prizes we offer.
-With a user-friendly interface and secure payment processing, participants can easily purchase tickets and have a chance to win amazing prizes, like iphones, blenders
+With a user-friendly interface and secure payment processing, participants can easily purchase tickets and have a chance to win amazing prizes, like iphones, blenders, Televisions

 ## Features
 Ticket Purchase: Users can browse available ticket options, select the desired quantity, and securely purchase tickets through our integrated payment gateway.